Stigma Free San Mateo County

 5. Get involved

 Stigma Free San Mateo County can use your help at various activities and events throughout the County.
 Any time you can give would be greatly appreciated.
 For more information, contact the Office of Diversity and Equity at firstname.lastname@example.org, or at (650) 573-2541.

 Host a community film screening and discussion

 Would you like to help host a film screening and discussion about stigma in your neighborhood or community?
 Stigma Free San Mateo County would like to hear from you.
 We are looking for more places to spread the word.
-Contact Joe Balabis at (650) 573-3474 or at email@example.com for more information.
+Contact the BHRS Office of Diversity and Equity 650-573-2541 or email@example.com for more information.

 If you need help, call: